ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ilola-avtcore-rtp-v3c.md

 ### General

-The payload format defines three different basic payload structures.
+The payload format defines three different payload structures.
 A receiver can identify the payload structure by the first two bytes of the RTP packet payload, which co-serves as the RTP payload header.
 These two bytes are always structured as a NAL unit header.
 The NAL unit type field indicates which structure is present in the payload.
-The possible structures are as follows.
+The possible structures are as follows:

-Single NAL Unit Packet: Contains a single NAL unit in the payload.
+* Single NAL Unit Packet: Contains a single NAL unit in the payload.
 This payload structure is specified in {{Single-NAL-unit-packet}}.

-Aggregation Packet: Packet type used to aggregate multiple NAL units into a single RTP payload.
-This packet exists in two versions, Single-Time Aggregation Packet type and Multi-Time Aggregation Packet.
-The payload structure is specified in {{Aggregation-packets}}.
+* Aggregation Packet: Contains multiple NAL units into single RTP payload.
+This payload structure is specified in {{Aggregation-packets}}.

-Fragmentation Unit: Used to fragment a single NAL unit over multiple RTP packets.
+* Fragmentation Unit: Contains a subset of a single NAL unit.
 This payload structure is specified in {{Fragmentation-unit}}.

 NOTE: (informative) This specification does not limit the size of NAL units encapsulated in NAL unit packets and fragmentation units.  {{ISO.IEC.23090-5}} does not restrict the maximum size of a NAL unit directly either.
 Instead a NAL unit sample stream format may be used, which provides flexibility to signal NAL unit size up to UINT64_MAX bytes.